naftalic/ddmif/intro.md

 - Quantitative Analysis (QA) seeks profit through statistical arbitrage by using all available information.
 - QA must be based on solid economic theories and reflect persistent patterns.
 - Deviations from the benchmark are acceptable only if they come with manageable uncertainty.

+## There are three forms of market efficiency:

+- Weak form - security prices fully reflect all past market information.
+Hence, technical analysis is not expected to produce superior stock picks.
+- Semi-strong form - security prices reflect all publicly available information, including macroeconomic fundamentals and analyst reports.
+Hence, relying on publicly available information for stock picking is not likely to be effective.
+- Strong form - security prices reflect all publicly and privately held information, including inside information.
+Hence, using any form of privileged information is not expected to result in superior stock selection.

+Can we test for market efficiency?

+- Weak-Form Efficiency: This can be tested by examining the autocorrelation of stock returns and the presence of momentum and reversal effects.
+- Semi-Strong Form Efficiency: This can be tested by looking for anomalies such as earnings surprise persistence, January effect, low P/B, P/E ratios, and neglected firm effects (e.g. small cap stocks).
+- Strong Form Efficiency: This is challenging to test, but one way is to analyze insider trading transactions, limit order book data, and employee stock grants.

 ## Brief history of financial theory